-This example shows how to train a biped robot to walk using both a deep deterministic policy gradient (DDPG) agent and a twin-delayed deep deterministic policy gradient (TD3) agent and compares the performance of these trained agents.
+This example shows how to train a biped robot to walk using both a deep deterministic policy gradient (DDPG) agent and a twin-delayed deep deterministic policy gradient (TD3) agent.
+In the example, you also compare the performance of these trained agents.
 The robot in this example is modeled in Simscape™ Multibody™.

 For more information on these agents, see Deep Deterministic Policy Gradient Agents and Twin-Delayed Deep Deterministic Policy Gradient Agents.

-For the purpose of comparison in this example, both agents are trained on the biped robot environment with same model parameters.
-The agents are also configured to have the following settings in common.
+For the purpose of comparison in this example, this example trains both agents on the biped robot environment with the same model parameters.
+The example also configures the agents to have the following settings in common.